-When connections are complete, reinstall connector J1 on the board and use two cable ties to secure the load cell cable to the inside of the enclosure.
+When connections are complete, reinstall connector J1 onto the header so that it snaps securely into place.
+Use two cable ties to secure the load cell cable to the inside of the enclosure.

 J1 Pin Function

 1 +SIG

 2 -SIG

 3 +SENSE

 4 -SENSE

-5 SHIELD (see NOTE below)

-6 +EXC
+5 +EXC

-7 -EXC
+6 -EXC